sesame-project/exsce/exsce-repo.md

 ## Tutorials

-We created several tutorials showcasing how to create composable models from the metamodels described above for use with the various tools developed for the [ExSce Workbench](exsce-workbench.md).
-These tutorials also demonstrate how the ExSce methodology can improve composability and promote reuse of these models, showing how they can be extended to adapt to different variations of the original use case.
+The development of tools in the [ExSce Workbench](exsce-workbench.md) produces many artefacts, either as compositions of our metamodels or from various transformations to support different use cases.
+Finding a single structure to organize these artefacts can therefore be challenging, since they often involve the complex interplay of different domains and support different stakeholder activities.
+As such, we present our models through a list of tutorials showcasing how they can be composed and transformed to serve specific stakeholder workflows.
+The tutorials can then link to our models while describing how they are used in the context of each workflow.
+Many of our models are hosted on the [hbrs-sesame/models](https://github.com/hbrs-sesame/models) repository.
 Our tutorials include:

 {% for tool_data in site.data.tutorials %}
 ### [{{tool_data.tool_name}}]({{tool_data.tool_link}})